-The extract of the Annual Return in form MGT-9 as provided under Section 92(3) of the Act is at Annexure-D.
+The extract of Annual Return in form MGT-9 as provided under Section 92(3) of the Act read with Companies (Management and Administration) Rules, 2014, is annexed at Annexure-D.

 Business Responsibility Report (BRR)

-The BRR describes the initiatives taken by the Company from social, environmental and governance perspectives, is attached at Annexure-F and forms part of the Annual Report.
+The BRR describes the initiatives taken by the Company from social, environmental and governance perspectives and annexed at Annexure-E.

 Particulars of Loans, Guarantees and Investments

-Particulars of loans, guarantees and investments have been disclosed in the notes to the financial statements.
+Particulars of loans, guarantees and investments have been disclosed in the notes to the standalone financial statements.

-The Company has adequate procedures for the purpose of identification and monitoring of related party(ies) and related party transactions.
+The Company possesses adequate procedures for the identification and monitoring of related party(ies) and related party transactions.
 None of the transactions with related parties falls under the scope of Section 188(1) of the Act.
-Information on transactions with related parties pursuant to Section 134(3)(h) and 136(1) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014, as amended are available on the website of the Company viz. www.dlf.in The Companys policy for related party transactions regulates the transactions between the Company and its related parties.
-The said policy is available on the Companys website viz. http://www.dlf.in/images/downloads/RPT-Policy.pdf.
+Information on transactions with related parties pursuant to Section 134(3)(h) and 136(1) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014, as amended are available on the website of the Company viz. http://www.dlf.in/downloads.aspx.

 Nomination and Remuneration Policy